 The importance of predicting financial failure can play a crucial role in preventing companies from going bankrupt, so research studies on financial distress prediction are of great interest in accounting and corporate financial literature Sun and Li(2009).
 Early detection of financial failure and early intervention in this circumstance may minimize the adverse impacts of financial failure on both companies and investors Bulut and Şimşek(2018).
 In recent years, conventional approaches have been abandoned in the estimation of financial failure, modern approaches have been compared and studies have been conducted to determine which of the analysis techniques are more successful.
 The financial ratios utilized for predicting of financial failure in conventional approaches have begun to be analyzed more effectively by the analyses performed in modern approaches.
-The study's contribution to the literature, firstly, involves the aim of predicting financial distress predictions for companies operating in the manufacturing industry in Turkey.
+The study's contribution to the literature, firstly, involves the aim of predicting financial distress by employing the machine learning methods of the modern approach and acquiring an idea regarding whether it can be used in distress prediction.
+Here, we provide distress and financial distress predictions for companies operating in the manufacturing industry in Turkey.
 Part 2 presents the descriptive statistics of the financial distress prediction and the comparative analysis among these companies.
 Part 3 introduces data, model features, and variables for financial distress analysis.

 Part 4 consists of the empirical results of prediction performance, and consequently, conclusion statements and suggestions for future research studies.
-Altman (1968) entitled "Financial ratios discriminant analysis and the prediction of corporate bankruptcy", assessed the data of 66 manufacturing companies obtained over the period 1946 - 1965 by conducting ratio and discriminant analysis.
+Altman (1968) entitled "Financial ratios discriminant analysis and the prediction of corporate bankruptcy", assessed the data of 66 manufacturing companies obtained over the period 1946 - 1965 by conducting ratio and discriminant analyses.
 The discriminant analysis proves extreme accuracy of the first group in correctly predicting bankruptcy for 94% of the cases, and 95% of the entire companies in the bankruptcy and non-bankruptcy groups assigned the actual group classifications are correct.

-Akkaya, Demireli and Yakut (2009) studied the prediction of financial failures by employing the Artificial Neural Networks model.
+Akkaya, Demireli and Yakut(2009) studied the prediction of financial failures by employing the Artificial Neural Networks model.
 Within the scope of the study, 25 generally accepted financial ratios were determined from the financial statements of 53 enterprises operating in the Textile, Chemistry, Petroleum, and Plastic sectors registered in the ISE, and the data of these companies obtained over the period 1998-2007 were used.
 Li, Sun and Wu (2010) aimed to investigate the performance of BFP by utilizing the widely debated CART data mining technique in predicting financial failure.
 They obtained the financial ratios of 153 companies traded in the stock market in China.
 As a result of the analysis, they indicated the feasibility of employing CART in predicting financial failure.
 Chen and Guo (2010) employed the Gray Markov Forecasting Model for predicting a corporate financial crisis in their study.
 5 financial ratios from 1998: Q1 to 2004: Q2 were selected to indicate whether or not the forecasting model could have accurately predicted the Z-Score value.
 They concluded that the Model could have accurately predicted Z-Scores, and therefore, was practically applicable.